At A Glance

-The Mangbusucks are among the sculptures included in the International Sculpture Garden
+The Mangbusucks were among the sculptures included in an International Sculpture Garden at Penn’s Landing

 To flank the approaches to the tombs of eminent people, Koreans carved memorial stone figures known as mangbusucks

 Dressed in ceremonial robes and holding scrolls, these two sculptures represent scholar-officials

-The Mangbusucks are among the sculptures included in the International Sculpture Garden at Penn’s Landing, located along the Delaware River between Walnut and Spruce Streets.
-Due to redesign of the waterfront site, these sculpture are currently in storage in preparation for the potential redevelopment of the International Sculpture Garden.
+The Mangbusucks were among several sculptures that were included in an International Sculpture Garden at Penn’s Landing, along the Delaware River between Walnut and Spruce Streets.
+Due to redesign of the waterfront site, these sculpture are currently in storage in anticipation of the potential relocation of the International Sculpture Garden.

 To flank the approaches to the tombs of eminent people, Koreans carved memorial stone figures known as mangbusucks.
 The two in the International Sculpture Garden, dressed in ceremonial robes and holding scrolls, represent scholar-officials.
 They were carved for the tomb of Oh Ryong Suh, a court official who advanced to the rank of vice-minister before his death in 1694.
 These figures, which together weigh almost 3 tons, were a gift to the Fairmount Park Art Association (now the Association for Public Art) from the International Cultural Society of Korea and the Korean Association of Greater Philadelphia.